basknol/MMM-PushBulletNotifications/README.md

 		</tr>
 		<tr>
 			<td><code>onlyAllowCommandsFromSourceDevices</code></td>
 			<td>Array value containing strings.
-If this array is empty commands from every device is allowed.<br />Each string should be the nickname of a PushBullet device.
+If this array is empty commands (=pushes start with mm:) from every device is allowed.<br />Each string should be the nickname of a PushBullet device.
 To get a list of devices from the API run the curl command: <code>curl --header 'Access-Token: <your_access_token_here>' https://api.pushbullet.com/v2/devices </code><br />
 				<br />Commands should be prefixed with 'mm:'.
 A list of command currently supported.
 				<ul>
 					<li>mm:shutdown</li>